stela2502/Singularity_Tutorial/docs/index.md

 ## Additional Considerations

-Unfortunately due to Apptainer internals we are restricted to build the same system as the ImageSmith is based on.
+Unfortunately due to Apptainer internals and the user rights on COSMOS we are restricted to build the same system as the ImageSmith is based on.
 So we need to stick with alpine:latest for now.

 ## Example